The 5 BEST Foods EVERY Breastfeeding Mama Should Eat for Milk Supply and Weight Loss

 Sweet Potatoes

 Sweet potatoes are among the most healing foods for postpartum wellness.
-In my program, I highlight the top 20 healing foods for recovery.
+In our program, we highlight the top 20 healing foods for recovery.
 Sweet potatoes are rich in vitamin A, carotenoids, and potassium.
 Breastfed babies rely on their mother’s vitamin A intake for growth and development.
 One medium sweet potato usually meets your daily requirement, and they’re delicious!

 Avocados